yervsil/TestTaskTelegramBot/README.md

-2. In the root directory install all dependencies by by command:
+2. In the root directory install all dependencies by the command:
 ```dotenv
 pip install -r requirements.txt
 ```